Crewe

 The Crewe Heritage Centre explores the town’s railway history.
 It was opened by Queen Elizabeth II in 1987 to commemorate the town’s 150th anniversary.

 The Lyceum Theatre offers a programme of shows ranging from music and dance to comedy and theatre.
 It is owned and operated by Cheshire East Council.
-Further entertainment options can be found at the Phoenix Leisure Park, home to the Reel Cinema and the Lakeside Superbowl.
+Further entertainment options can be found at the Phoenix Leisure Park, home to the Odeon Cinema and the Lakeside Superbowl.

 Crewe Alexandra FC is the town’s professional football team.
 They play their home fixtures at the Alexandra Stadium.